zaxor0/zwerchhau/hacked-to-death/5-classes.md

 \newpage{}
 ## The Devout & The Forlorn (wayward?)
  - Hit Die per level: d6, max 8th
+ - May wear any armor or shields.
+ - The Devout may only use blunt weapons, the forlorn may only use sharp weapons.
  - The Devout: Once per day, with a prayer, 2 in 6 chance to recover one spell slot.
  - The Forlorn: May raise one corpse from the dead, 1HP, for 1d4 rounds; Can deal 1 damage on a hit